Article

 Top 5 indirect tax challenges and tips for manufacturers

-Tip #1: Ensure that your tax team understands your company’s indirect tax obligations and the most current tax requirements for manufacturing.
+Tip #1: Ensure your tax team understands your company’s indirect tax obligations and the most current tax requirements for manufacturing.

 Manufacturing challenge #2: Avoiding tax penalties due to incorrect vendor-charged taxes and vendor VAT treatments

-It’s also essential for your indirect tax department to check that your vendors are charging your business the right tax to avoid overpaying vendor-charged tax.
-Overpayments can add up quickly.
-In the U.S., if your vendor doesn’t charge the correct amount, your company can be responsible for self-accruing use taxes to ensure that the correct tax is paid.
-In Europe, VAT professionals must check that vendors are charging the correct VAT to avoid overpaying input VAT or ending up subject to taxation in more than one jurisdiction for the same cross-border transaction.
-When your vendor doesn’t charge domestic VAT for a cross-border transaction, your company becomes responsible for self-assessing taxes to ensure that the correct amounts of input and output VAT are declared to the relevant jurisdiction.
+In Europe, VAT professionals must check that vendors are charging the correct VAT to avoid overpaying input VAT or being subject to taxation in more than one jurisdiction for the same cross-border transaction.
+When your vendor doesn’t charge domestic VAT for a cross-border transaction, your company becomes responsible for self-assessing taxes to ensure that the correct input and output VAT amounts are declared to the relevant jurisdiction.
 For more on this, read our tips for manufacturers to maximize VAT recovery.

 Inaccurate reporting of vendor-charged tax can result in substantial penalties.
 Vendor-charged taxes can be very complex to track and manage, and the burden of ensuring they are correct is on you, the manufacturer — or else you risk making these costly over and underpayments.